margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's unreal, a mimic.
 It obscures the light, the true being.
 It obfuscates humanity's reality.
-It blacken's the human experience and leads to pain.
+It blackens the human experience and leads to pain.
 It's the dark undercurrents of humanity waiting to arouse in agitation.
 It extinguishes the part within that lights us up.
-It's a shadow because it's not the full refleced self.
+It's a shadow because it's not the full reflected self.
 It's the self hidden by the lightlessness, waiting to evolve from shadow to light.

 <br>